-The best walking socks will keep you comfy and protected whether you're embarking on a full-afternoon countryside ramble or hitting the pavement for some sightseeing.
+A pair of the best walking socks is designed to keep you comfy and protected whether you're embarking on a several-hour countryside ramble or hitting the pavement for some sightseeing.
 In fact, investing in a decent pair of socks is never a bad idea.
 Even shoes that feel super-comfy on a walk to the local corner shop can start to rub after a few hours of wear, and we all know how quickly cheap socks can wear through.

 If you're doing a proper summer walk, your first investment should be a pair of the best walking shoes for men or walking shoes for women.
 But when you're buying, don't forget about your socks.
 Good socks are a relatively small investment that can make all the difference to your comfort levels, not to mention being the first stop in preventing blisters.

-Our guide includes a wide range of options so you can pick a pair that suit your personal needs and preferences.
+Our guide includes a wide range of walking sock options so you can pick a pair that suit your personal needs and preferences.
 There are a few questions you'll need to tackle before you buy – what material is best?
 Long or short?
 What exactly is a twin skin?
-I thought compression socks were for aeroplanes? for example.
+Are compression socks just for aeroplanes?
+That kind of thing.
 If you need more guidance, we've answered all those queries in our guide to how to choose walking socks, so consult that first.
+But if you're ready to start shopping, read on for our pick of the best walking socks on the market now.

 - Embarking on a hardcore hike?
 You need a pair of the best hiking boots for men